 First, the amended section explicitly recognizes that an inadequate award of damages is a ground for granting a new trial just as an excessive award of damages presently is recognized.
 The availability of this basis for granting a new trial, on the ground of "insufficiency of the evidence to justify the verdict," is well settled in California.
 Harper v.
-Superior

-Air Parts, Inc., 124 Cal.
+Superior Air Parts, Inc., 124 Cal.
 App.2d 91, 268 P.2d 115 (1954); Reilley v.
 McIntire, 29 Cal.
 App.2d 559, 85 P.2d 169 (1938) (neither passion nor prejudice need be shown).

 Second, the qualifying language in subdivision 5 and in the last paragraph that purports to limit the ground of excessive damages to an award influenced by "passion or prejudice" is eliminated as unnecessary.
 It is settled that the true basis for granting a new trial because of excessive damages is that the verdict is against the weight of the evidence, i.e., "the insufficiency of the evidence to justify the verdict or other decision"; neither passion nor prejudice need be shown.
 Koyer v.
 McComber, 12 Cal.2d 175, 82 P.2d 941 (1938).
+See

-See Sinz v.
+Sine v.
 Owens, 33 Cal.2d 749, 205 P.2d 3 (1949).

 Third, subdivision 6 is revised to substitute "the evidence does not justify the verdict or other decision" for "insufficiency of the evidence to justify the verdict or other decision."
 This revision codifies the decisional law that a new trial can be granted not only where the court is convinced that the evidence is clearly insufficient (either nonexistent or lacking in probative force) to support the verdict but also where the evidence is such (both present and of such probative force) as to convince the court that a contrary verdict is clearly required by the evidence.
 Estate of Bainbridge, 169 Cal.
 166, 146 Pac.
 427 (1915); Sharp v.
 Hoffman, 79 Cal.
-404, '21 Pac.
+404, 21 Pac.
 846 (1889).
-Conforming changes are made in two other places in the section.
+Conforming changes are made in three other places in the section.

 Fourth, an explicit reference to "excessive or inadequate damages" is added to the second paragraph following subdivision 7, and the phrase "different verdict or decision" is substituted for "contrary verdict or decision" in the same paragraph to avoid any misunderstanding that might result from the addition of a reference to excessive or inadequate damages.
-This paragraph, which was added as a part of the 1965 revision of Section 657, directs the court not to grant a new trial upon the ground of insufficiency of the evidence unless the court is convinced that a contrary verdict should have been rendered.
-The reference to "excessive or inadequate damages" recognizes that the true basis for granting a new trial on either of these grounds has been "the insufficiency of the evidence to justify the verdict or other decision."
+The phrase "the evidence does not justify the verdict or other decision" has been substituted for "insufficiency of the evidence to justify the verdict or other decision."
+The reference to "excessive or inadequate damages" has been added in recognition of the fact that the true basis for granting a new trial on either of these grounds has been "the insufficiency of the evidence to justify the verdict or other decision."
 Conforming changes are also made in the last paragraph of the section.